Emily DeJong, M.S., LMFT

-Insurances Accepted: Aetna, Cofinity, ConnectCare, Golden Rule, McLaren, Molina, Meridian, Optum, Physician’s Health Plan, United
+Insurances Accepted: Aetna, Cofinity, ConnectCare, Coventry, First Health, Golden Rule, McLaren, Molina, Meridian, Optum, Physician’s Health Plan, United

 Those who seek counseling assistance often face difficult life situations that cause emotional wounds, pain, and loss of hope.
 As a counselor, Duane comes alongside clients to help them understand the source of the issues that they face, help them identify solutions to their problems, and to encourage them in their efforts.
 Reestablishing a sense of hope is a major factor in this healing process.
 Duane’s therapeutic approach represents an integration of several approaches including, Cognitive, Behavioral, and Rational Emotive Behavior Theories with Christian beliefs and values.
 These cognitive/behavioral approaches focus on core personal beliefs, thought processes, individual responsibility, education, and behavioral modification.
 As a Christian therapist, it is Duane’s goal to establish a caring, sensitive, and trusting relationship with every client.
 He strives to be a person of integrity with loving concern for his clients.